Vermont Wine Marketing Project:

 - Regulations for Wholesale Dealer & Certificate of Approval Holder and Vermont Manufacturers

-This project and its publications are supported by the U.S. Department of Agriculture's (USDA) Agricultural Marketing Service through grant #02200-SCBGP-12-5.
+This project and its publications are supported by the U.S. Department of Agriculture's (USDA) Agricultural Marketing Service through grant #02200-SCBGP-12-5, a Specialty Crop Block Grant administered by the Vermont Agency of Agriculture.
 The contents are solely the responsibility of the authors and do not represent the official views of the USDA.